MingZoox/stackoverflow_clone/README.md

 Your users can be able to:

-- Signup Signin with web account or Google account
+- Signup Signin with web account or Google account (Forgot password with mail sending)
 - Post your question and interact ( answer, comment, like, ... ) with others questions
-- Change infomation for user ( username, avatar, password, ... )
+- Change infomation for user ( username, password, `upload avatar`, ... )
 - Admin page for users with `admin` role
 - **Bonus**: Live chat realtime for each question (Socket)